Richasinhaaa/git-and-github/README.md

-Hi, this is Alice’s version.
+Hi, this is Bob’s version.